Discovering Learning-Friendly Generation Orders for Sequential Computation: Proposed Method

+We first present \emph{loss profiling}.
+Given a set of candidate permutations, loss profiling narrows down the set to a few learning-friendly orders through short training runs of a small Transformer model on a mixed dataset of variously ordered target sequences.

-We introduce our strategy for discovering a suitable permutation of target token sequences.
-The key idea is to leverage a characteristic of the training dynamics of deep neural networks: they tend to learn easy samples in the early stages of training, and gradually adapt to harder samples later.
-This phenomenon has been reported in several contexts in the literature, such as~\citep{Memorization_DNNs} for learning with noisy labels and~\citep{Lens_difficulty} for identifying difficult examples.
+The key observation is that the validation loss drops faster for learning-friendly orders (\cref{fig:loss-profiling-two-order}).
+This derives from the characteristic of the training dynamics of deep neural networks: they tend to learn easy samples in the early stages of training, and gradually adapt to harder samples later.
+Several studies have already leveraged this characteristic, such as~\citet{Memorization_DNNs} for learning with noisy labels and~\citet{Lens_difficulty} for identifying difficult examples.

-We exploit this property by training a Transformer for a few epochs on a dataset with various orders in mixture and identify learning-friendly orders as ``easy samples,'' for which loss drops faster.
+In loss profiling, a Transformer is trained only for a few epochs on a dataset with various orders in mixture; it then identifies learning-friendly orders as ``easy samples,'' for which the loss drops faster.